afsalkp007/FlightMeal/README.md

 # Architecture

- This project uses MVVM design pattern and project is fully developed in Swift.
+ This project uses MVVM-C design pattern and project is fully developed in Swift.

- ### Load Meal from API

- #### Primary Course (Happy path):
- 1. Call fetchMeals API
- 2. System fetches meal data from API
- 3. System prefill the meal data on the UI

- #### Error Course (Sad path):
- 1. System delivers error